 trains students in public interest law and encourages them to use their legal skills to serve the community.

-AALDEF has a 17-person staff, including 10 lawyers.
+AALDEF has a 12-person staff, including six lawyers.
 We are assisted by over 300 volunteers, including pro bono attorneys, community workers, and students.
 AALDEF receives financial support from foundations, corporations, individual contributions and special fundraising events.
-AALDEF receives no government funds.

 Annual Report and Form 990 Information

 To read more about our work, please read a copy of our latest Annual Report.
-A copy of AALDEF’s most recent IRS Form 990 can be found at http://www.guidestar.org.
+Copies of AALDEF's most recent audited financial statements and IRS Form 990 can be found here.